j5bot/j5bot.github.com/index.md

 roots as something of a 'cowboy coder' mean that I can get things done and think outside of the proverbial box.

-While I'm versed in many of the latest frameworks and tech like React, React-Redux, AngularJS and Angular, I don't use the latest and greatest just because it's cool.
+While I'm versed in many of the latest frameworks and libraries like React, React-Redux, and Redux-Sagas, I don't use the latest and greatest just because it's cool.
 That's not me.
 I evolve existing legacy systems into the future, and I want to use the right tool for the job.
 Sometimes that means building out your own tooling, embracing functional programming, meta-programming, and more.